 I dealt with all kinds of customers and am grateful to anyone who supported my business over the years.
-However, there were a couple I ended up resenting, all because I couldn’t say no, which caused me to lose money.
+However, there were a couple of orders I didn’t make any money on and ended up resenting, all because I didn’t say no.

-I had to make an extra trip to the fabric store and take photos of the fabrics I thought matched what she was looking for.
-Then go home, email the photos and make another trip to the store once she chose the fabric she wanted.
+I had to make an extra trip to the fabric store and take photos of the fabrics I thought matched what she was looking for, go home, email the photos, and then make another trip to the store once she chose the fabric she wanted.
 That’s a lot of time spent running around for one sale.
-I also had to alter the pattern to make a smaller version of a purse I offered and spend extra time figuring out the new design.
+I also had to alter my pattern to make a smaller version of a purse I offered, and spend extra time figuring out the new design.

 You’re in business to make money and it’s your job to ensure that each sale is profitable and won’t cause you to lose money.
 Customers don’t think about the added effort or cost, they’re just interested in getting something that suits them.
 It’s up to you to draw some hard lines in the sand when it comes to what can and cannot be altered for custom orders.

-My advice, if you want to discount your handmade product, is to run promotions, just like major retailers do.
-Schedule sales at the beginning of the year and decide when discounts will be offered instead of randomly handing them out when you’re put on the spot and running the risk to lose money.
+My advice, if you want to discount your handmade products, is to run promotions, just like major retailers do.
+Schedule sales at the beginning of the year and decide when discounts will be offered instead of randomly handing them out when you’re put on the spot and could potentially lose money.

-Whether you schedule your promotions or offer them randomly when they’re asked for or when you want to, be sure you factor the price reduction into your prices.
-If you haven’t priced your handmade products properly to start, there won’t be any wiggle room to offering discounts, or you’ll be losing money to please a shopper.
+Be sure to factor discounting into your prices.
+If you haven’t priced your handmade products properly to start, there won’t be any wiggle room to offer discounts; you’ll end up losing money to please a shopper.

 That was a mistake I made in the beginning; I priced my products based on what I thought people would pay, not what they were worth.

 I wasn’t concerned about my time and didn’t put a value on it.
-I simply looked at the cost of my materials and ignored any other fees I had to pay for tools, events or listing/transaction fees.
-(If you want a closer look at the costs you should be accounting for, have a read over this article: HOW MUCH PROFIT DOES YOUR HANDMADE BUSINESS REALLY MAKE?)
+I simply looked at the cost of my materials and ignored any other fees I had to pay for tools, events, or listing/transaction fees.
+(If you want a closer look at the costs that should be accounted for, have a read over this article: HOW MUCH PROFIT DOES YOUR HANDMADE BUSINESS REALLY MAKE?)

 I again, didn’t have a policy on giving discounts.
 Plus, I’m horrible at math.
 So if a customer said to me “If I buy all three of these bags, would you give them to me for $100?”
 I’d probably say yes and realize after, that at that price, I barely made a profit.

-This is where having a calculator on hand is…..well, handy.
-If I had set my bulk buying and friends & family discounts to 30%, I could have easily added up the price tags from each bag, subtracted 30% and replied, “I can sell all three to you for $150” without feeling awkward or flustered and knowing I wouldn’t lose money.
+If I had set my bulk buying and friends & family discounts to 30%, I could have easily added up the price tags from each bag, subtracted 30% and replied, “I can sell all three to you for $150” without feeling awkward or flustered.
+And best of all, I wouldn’t lose money.

 Did you know that 25% of businesses take 1 – 3 days to respond to emails, 4% take more than 3 days and 14% don’t respond at all (Source).
-You don’t expect emails to be replied to, phone calls to be answered or the ability to shop in a store, after a business’ hours of operation.
+As consumers, we don’t expect emails to be replied to, phone calls to be answered, or to be able to shop in a store, after a business’ hours of operation.

-Even though you’re a small handmade business and probably work odd hours whenever you can, it’s important for you to set your hours of operation.
+Even though you’re a small handmade business and probably work odd hours whenever you can, it’s important for you to set your hours of operation and set boundaries with customers.
 You’ll become more efficient and more profitable if you follow a schedule and block your time.
-Set the expectation with your customers that you aren’t available during the day, don’t work on weekends or are only available on weekends.
+Set the expectation with your customers that you aren’t available during the day, don’t work on weekends, or are only available on weekends.

-I was grabbing my phone as soon as I heard it buzz (yes, even if I was lying in bed), and replying within minutes.
-This turned me into a stressed out, sleep deprived business owner.
+I had all my notifications turned on and would check my phone as soon as I heard it buzz for an email notification, and then I would reply within minutes.
+This turned me into a stressed-out, sleep-deprived business owner.
 And no, those are not prerequisites for running a business.
 It’s not sustainable and it’s not beneficial to your business.

-I was also working until 9:00, 10:00, 11:00 at night after my full time job and then wondering why I couldn’t fall asleep right away.
-I know that when you’re in startup phase, it’s not always easy to punch the clock at a certain time.
+I was also working until 9:00, 10:00, 11:00 at night after my full-time job.
+When you’re in the startup phase, it’s not always easy to punch the clock at a certain time.
 It’s also nice to have the flexibility to work when you want and take time off when you please.
 But you’ll have a smoother running, more profitable operation if you stick to a schedule.

 You wouldn’t allow an employer to tell you the day of if you are working and how long you’re working for.
 It would be impossible to plan your life.
 An employer also wouldn’t allow you to say, “Nah, I don’t feel like working today.
 I’ll just make it up tomorrow?”

 Delivering a product to your customer’s door is a huge perk for them.
-They’re not having to guess when their package will be arriving or needing to head to the post office if they miss it.
+They’re not having to guess when their package will arrive or having to head to the post office if they miss it.
 They’re likely getting their handmade product much faster than they would if you sent it through a postal service and they’re getting a service no other retailer offers.

-I’ve never had a retail employee offer to personally drop a purchase off because I didn’t feel like heading to the mall that day.
+I’ve never had a retail employee offer to personally drop off a purchase, at no extra charge, because I didn’t feel like heading to the mall that day.

-I’ve definitely spent many hours driving around the city, looking for homes I had never been to, in an attempt to make a sale and keep a customer happy.
-Dropping off an order was ‘no big deal’ when I first started my handmade business but I soon grew tired and resentful of spending my time and gas hand delivering a product at no extra charge.
+I spent many hours driving around the city, looking for homes I had never been to, in an attempt to make a sale and keep a customer happy.
+Dropping off an order was ‘no big deal’ when I first started my handmade business, but I soon grew tired and resentful of spending my time and gas hand-delivering a product at no extra charge.

 If I had to do it all over again, I wouldn’t even make delivery an option or I would be charging more than the postal service to deliver it.

-They would never put in extra hours, neglect their regular operations or lose money to make one sale off a customer who waited until last minute to do their shopping and are now expecting the retailer to cater to them.
+They would never put in extra hours, neglect their regular operations, or lose money to make one sale off a customer who waited until the last minute to do their shopping and are now expecting the retailer to cater to them.

 You may feel like you have to take advantage of every potential order that comes your way or you’ll be losing money but you can’t deprive yourself of sleep and social time because someone left their Christmas shopping until the last minute.

-When I was sewing pajamas, I would get tons of orders around Christmas time and I would keep accepting them and accepting them until I was literally sewing until just a few days before December 25th.
+Before I pivoted to handbags, I made flannel pajamas with matching rice heating bags.
+The sets made perfect gifts.
+I would get tons of orders around Christmas time and would keep accepting them and accepting them until I was literally sewing until just a few days before December 25th.
 This took away my joy for Christmas.
-I didn’t get to relax by the fire with eggnog & rum in the evenings.
-I didn’t have time to make it to the malls before they got insane.
-And I didn’t get to have my to-do list completed on time because I was busy helping others with theirs.
+I didn’t get to enjoy the holiday with my family or get my gift shopping done in a timely manner; I was busy helping others with theirs.

-If I was staring over, I would gather customer emails throughout the year and spend September and October marketing to past customers, letting them know the deadline for pajama orders was at the end of October and I wouldn’t be taking any more past then.
+If I was starting over, I would gather customer emails throughout the year and spend September and October marketing to past customers, letting them know the deadline for pajama orders was at the end of October and I wouldn’t be taking orders past that date.
 I would have pajamas in stock they could purchase but I wouldn’t be taking any “can you make an extra small in a pink plaid?” requests.